tbali0524/playground-jcb5vasr/markdowns/compilers.md

 We can also use a `bash` script to generate our source code, save it to a file, compile it, and run the compiled program.

+* The same approach works also for interpreters, although it might be simpler to send the input source directly to the interpreter as a command line parameter (as we did earlier) instead of saving it to an interim file.
 * For a few languages I still don't know the proper command line for CG.
 So `C#`, `Clojure`, `F#`, `Groovy`, `Java`, `Kotlin`, `Objective-C` and `VB.NET` are currently not working,
     * _give me a PM or PR if you know it..._
-* The same approach works also for interpreters, although it might be simpler to send the input source directly to the interpreter as a command line parameter (as we did earlier) instead of saving it to an interim file.
-* Notes: the sample code on this page is not minified, and syntax highlighting is not working for the embedded language.
+* Notes: the sample code on this page is not minified.
+Syntax highlighting is not working for the embedded language.

 ## C